 - Take a glass or bowl of hot water and add a small amount of baby shampoo.

-- Don’t forget to wash the brushes’ handle too, as that is also a place for bacteria to grow.
+- Don’t forget to wash the brushes’ handles too, as that is also a place for bacteria to grow.

 - Rinse again and make sure any residue of shampoo is removed.

-… And if you want to make your brush cleaning process easier and faster, here are a few innovative products specifically for that:
+… And if you want to make your brush cleaning process easier and faster, you can even get really innovative products specifically designed for that:

 - Rub the sponge all over the soap bar and make sure is covered completely in soap.

-- Squeeze and rinse until the water comes out clear.
-This is a sign your sponge is bacteria and makeup free.
+- Squeeze and rinse until the water comes out clean.